mosthatedcurly/mosthatedcurly/README.md

 > [!TIP]
 > If you like one of my projects, star it!
 Stars help me stay motivated ❤️

-I'm "hatred", a 13-year-old programmer that just enjoys making a ton of side projects mainly roblox LUA exploits but also other coding languages for fun.
+I'm "hatred", a 13-year-old programmer that just enjoys making a ton of side projects mainly roblox LUA exploits but also making other projects with various coding languages for fun.
 > You can check out my most-favorable projects in this README (if available), or check out all of my repositories [here](https://github.com/mosthatedcurly?tab=repositories).

 ### Interests & Hobbies